Chase Finlay & The New York City Ballet Company Are Accused Of Creating A 'Frat-Like' Environment

-A #Metoo scandal has hit the New York City Ballet and as a result, a lawsuit was filed in State Supreme Court in Manhattan on Tuesday.
+A “Metoo” scandal has hit the New York City Ballet and as a result, a lawsuit was filed in state Supreme Court in Manhattan on Tuesday.
 Alexandra Waterbury, who studied at the academy connected to the ballet company, School of American Ballet, dated the principal male dancer, Chase Finlay, only to find out that he shared nude photos and videos of her taken without her consent.

-The New York Times says the ballet company attempted to do their own investigation but Finlay resigned rather than answer their questions.
-In the interim, two other principal male dancers, Amar Ramasar and Zachary Catazaro were suspended without pay until next year for violating norms of conduct.
+The New York Times says the ballet company attempted to do their own investigation, but Finlay resigned rather than answer their questions.
+In the interim, two other principal male dancers, Amar Ramasar and Zachary Catazaro, were suspended without pay until next year for violating norms of conduct.

 Alexandra Waterbury’s lawsuit details how the three men were involved.